This is an agenda I used recently in a 2-day workshop on a future architecture with lots of existing system and Code legacy („brownfield project“):

 What is the ideal system?
 How does it look like?

 Where do we predict changes to happen in the future?

 - Work in smaller groups and capture ideas

 - Use Event Storming to find user interaction points

 - Use C4 Context and Component Diagrams

-- How can we minimize blast radius of issues and incidents? –> How can we create autonomy in teams?
+- How can we minimize the blast radius of issues and incidents? –> How can we create autonomy in teams?

 - Collect Glossary with common terms for shared understanding